theannielin/CVFinalProject/README.md

 NOTE: Tracker detector algorithm based on the trackers that we designed; looks for patches of color around the feature points and uses RGB color thresholds to determine whether or not the points are part of the tracker).

-## Step 3: Extract and store the frozen image from the first frame
+## Step 3:
+Extract and store the frozen image from the first frame. magicExtractFrozen()
-magicExtractFrozen()

-## Step 4: Local search in the next frame of the .jpg image sequence to find the new position of the four
+## Step 4: Local search
+Local search in the next frame of the .jpg image sequence to find the new position of the four saved points.
-saved points

-## Step 5: Calculate inverse transformation between next frame and current frame and replace a portion of the
-image with the saved image.
+## Step 5: Inverse warping
+Calculate inverse transformation between next frame and current frame and replace a portion of the image with the saved image. magicReplaceFrameContent(nextImage)
-magicReplaceFrameContent(nextImage)